-While there is no specific risk involved for future pregnancies, pregnancy is most likely to stretch your breasts again, counteracting the outcomes of the surgery.
-However, breastfeeding is not negatively affected by breast lift surgery.
-Your ability to breastfeed is maintained since milk channels or nipples are not destroyed by the surgery.
+While there is no specific risks for future pregnancies, it is most likely will stretch your breasts again, counteracting the outcomes of the surgery.
+However, breast lift surgery does not have negative effect on breast feeding.
+Your ability to breastfeed will be as it is since there is no damage on the milk channels or nipples

 Is there any risk of developing cancer with breast lift surgery?